ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-Why did the chicken get a penalty?
-For fowl play.
+The other day, my wife asked me to pass her lipstick but I accidentally passed her a glue stick.
+She still isn't talking to me.

 [
-Tue Nov 11 00:29:23 UTC 2025
+Wed Nov 12 00:28:42 UTC 2025
  ]